Mildmay Chase Course

 Ahead of the Pack

 Throughout the many years that this contest has been gracing the racing calendar there has been many a world class jockey riding the winner.
 However, there is only one man who has won the race four times.
 That jockey is Richard Dunwoody who had his four winning runs between 1987 and 1997.
-The champion jockey has Richard Johnson nipping at his heels though, with three wins to his name.
-Johnson still has time to add more in the future, unlike Tony McCoy who is also on three wins, but has since hung up his whip.
+The champion jockey had Richard Johnson and Anthony McCoy nipping at his heels for many years however both have since hung up their whips and will not add more wins in the future.

-On the trainer side of the Mildway Novices’ Chase, that man Henderson is the only one who has secured five winning runners.
+On the trainer side of the Mildway Novices’ Chase, that man Henderson is the only one who has secured six winning runners.
 A man of his esteem, hunger and ability to secure victory from the toughest of fields may well not be finished just yet either.
 In saying that though, there is one other trainer close behind him.
-Paul Nicholls was the leading trainer in this race after his 2015 win took him to four, but wins in 2017 and 2018 for Henderson has moved him above by the narrowest of margins.
+Paul Nicholls was the leading trainer in this race after his 2015 win took him to four, but wins in 2017, 2018 and 2021 for Henderson has moved him above by a narrow margin.
 It is only left to see who can produce the next winner.

 The Stats Backing Lucky Number 7